 Immunization before travel protects your own health and your investment in your trip.
 Expert travelers know that nothing ruins time at a special destination like getting sick.
 Immunization also protects you against diseases with long-term health consequences, like polio or encephalitis.

 That is why, since 1944, international travelers have needed immunizations for travel.
 The goal then and now is to promote public health and reduce the spread of diseases.
-After 2021, many countries updated their visa and visitor requirements to require immunization against COVID-19.
+After 2021, many countries mandated COVID-19 immunization for visitors, but by 2022, most lifted the requirement.
+As of 2024, it’s rare for countries to require it.
 Read on to learn about immunization and travel today.

 Related: Travel Insurance Requirements Keep Changing – Here are the Latest Mandates

-Each country has its own specific requirements.
-Check to see what your destination requires.
-For a good example of this type of travel requirement, see the United States COVID-19 vaccine requirements for international travelers and the COVID-19 negative test requirement to enter the United States.
+Many countries have lifted their COVID-19 immunization and testing requirements for non-citizens and visitors to travel and visit.
+But in some places, things are still changing.
+Since each country has its own specific regulations, check to see what your destination requires.
+For a good example of this type of travel requirement, see the United States former COVID-19 vaccine requirements for international travelers.

-Next, find out who needs to see or have your proof of COVID-19 immunization for travel.
-You may need to provide proof of immunization to your airline to book travel and board flights.
+While it’s rarer these days, you may still need to provide proof of immunization to your airline to book travel and board flights.
 Customs may ask you for proof when you are traveling.
 At your destination, you may need to show proof of immunization again to enter restaurants or lodging.

 Atlas Travel Insurance